JuliaMolSim/Molly.jl/docs/src/differentiable.md

 # Differentiable simulation with Molly

 !!! note
     There are still some rough edges when taking gradients through simulations.
-Please open an issue if you run into an error and remember to check your gradients against finite differencing.
+Please open an issue if you run into an error and remember the golden rule of AD: always check your gradients against finite differencing.

 In the last few years, the deep learning revolution has broadened to include the paradigm of [differentiable programming](https://en.wikipedia.org/wiki/Differentiable_programming).
 The concept of using automatic differentiation (AD) to obtain exact gradients through physical simulations has many interesting applications, including parameterising force fields and training neural networks to describe atom potentials.